 If you’re looking to explore beyond the Nicoya Peninsula, check out this guide to visiting the Arenal Volcano and La Fortuna.

-Best Costa Rica Beaches in Central Pacific Region
+Best Costa Rica Beaches for Families- Central Pacific

 Costa Rica’s Central Pacific region offers the closest beaches from San Jose, with plenty of hotel options in Punta Leona or Jaco.
 While in the area, do a wildlife tour at Carara National Park or Tarcoles, where mangroves are havens for crocodiles and many bird species.
 Well-known Manuel Antonio National Park is located here, worthy of at least one entire day.